 You will recover on the ward until your nurse is happy that you are well enough to go home.
-You will need to have something to eat and drink before you can go home.

 Very occasionally, some patients may need to stay overnight.
 If your doctor or nurse feels that you need to stay overnight, they will explain the reason to you.